 POST TRAUMATIC STRESS DISORDER (PTSD)

 PTSD is triggered by a traumatic event.
 When the person thinks about the event extreme anxiety and distress are triggered.
 With time the person may become emotionally numb.
-Symptoms may include high blood pressure, insomnia, rapid heart rate, difficulties breathing, trouble interacting with family and friends.
+Symptoms may include high blood pressure, insomnia, rapid heart rate, difficulty breathing, trouble interacting with family and friends.

 SOCIAL ANXIETY DISORDER (SAD)